AutoScout24/s3-website-tasks/README.md

 Creates a csv string out of a list of `DeadLinksByFile` objects.
 The output from `checkForInternalDeadLinks()` can be piped into.

+#### `createCustomRedirectDefinitions(redirectsFolder)`

+* **redirectsFolder** - The folder containing redirect csv files for every FQDN

+Creates custom redirect definitions which can be used to upload 0 byte objects to S3 for 301 redirects using the `x-amz-website-redirect-location` metadata property.
+The `redirectsFolder` is scanned for csv files which must have the FQDN as filename (example: `www.autoscout24.de.csv`).
+The first column must be the url FROM which should be redirected and the second column the url TO which should be redirected.

+The function yields a list of `RedirectObject` objects which have the following structure: `{s3Key, redirectUrl}`.

+Example:

+`"moto/speling-error","moto/spelling-error"`

+#### `createTrailingSlashRedirectDefinitions(rootFolder)`

+* **rootFolder** - The folder containing all html files

+Creates trailing slash redirect definitions for all folders inside `rootFolder`.
+The respective resulting key is the same as the according folder but without the trailing slash.
+The definitions can be used to upload 0 byte objects to S3 for 301 redirects using the `x-amz-website-redirect-location` metadata property.

+The function yields a list of `RedirectObject` objects which have the following structure: `{s3Key, redirectUrl}`.

 #### `createOrUpdateStack({stackName, cloudFormationTemplate})`

 * **stackName** - Name of the AWS stack